donniet/Proposal_HumanRightOfBodilyAutonomy/README.md

-# Propsal: Human Right of Bodily Autonomy
+# Proposal: Human Right of Bodily Autonomy

 A body speaks for everything attached to it.